MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 #### 3.3 Edit AccessUrl property

-To change the destination Url, edit the `AccessUrl` part of the text property in the items block.
-For example, if a ServiceNow Knowledge article should be redirected to https://contoso.service-now.com/sp where `sp` is the service Url portal prefix, follow the steps below.
+To change the destination URL, edit the `AccessUrl` part of the text property in the items block.
+For example, if a ServiceNow Knowledge article should be redirected to `https://contoso.service-now.com/sp` where `sp` is the service URL portal prefix, follow the steps below.

 **Original value** | **New value**
 --- | ---
 `"[{shortdescription}]({AccessUrl})"` | `"[{shortdescription}](https://contoso.service-now.com/sp?id=kb_article_view&sysparm_article={number})"`

-where `number` is the knowledge article number property.
+Where `number` is the knowledge article number property.
 It should be marked as *retrieve* in Manage Schema screen during connection creation.

 Finish reviewing your result type updates and hit **Submit**.
 Give it a minute or two pick up the changes.
 Your search results should now redirect to the desired URLs.